-The following GASB pronouncements will be implemented in future fiscal years:
+The following GASB pronouncements will be implemented in future fiscal years.
+Management is currently assessing the impact of these pronouncements will have on the basic financial statements.

-- The GASB issued Statement #60, Accounting and Financial Reporting for Service Concession Arrangements, which is required to be implemented in fiscal year 2013. - The GASB issued Statement #61, The Financials Reporting Entity: Omnibus, which is required to be implemented in fiscal year 2013. - The GASB issued Statement #62, Codification of Accounting and Financial Reporting Guidance Contained in Pre-November 30, 1989 FASB and AICPA Pronouncements, which is required to be implemented in fiscal year 2013. - The GASB issued Statement #63, Financial Reporting of Deferred Outflows of Resources, Deferred Inflows of Resources, and Net Position, which is required to be implemented in fiscal year 2013. - The GASB issued Statement #64, Derivative Instruments: Application of Hedge Accounting Termination Provisions, an amendment of GASB Statement No. 53, which is required to be implemented in fiscal year 2012. - The GASB issued Statement #65, Items Previously Reported as Assets and Liabilities, which is required to be implemented in fiscal year 2013. - The GASB issued Statement #66, Technical Corrections 2012, an amendment of GASB Statements No. 10 and No. 62, which is required to be implemented in fiscal year 2013.

-- The GASB issued Statement #67, Financial Reporting for Pension Plans, an amendment of GASB Statement No. 25, which is required to be implemented in fiscal year 2014. - The GASB issued Statement #68, Accounting and Financial Reporting for Pensions, an amendment of GASB Statement No. 27, which is required to be implemented in fiscal year 2015.
+- The GASB issued Statement #60, Accounting and Financial Reporting for Service Concession Arrangements, which is required to be implemented in fiscal year 2013. - The GASB issued Statement #61, The Financials Reporting Entity: Omnibus, which is required to be implemented in fiscal year 2013. - The GASB issued Statement #63, Financial Reporting of Deferred Outflows of Resources, Deferred Inflows of Resources, and Net Position, which is required to be implemented in fiscal year 2013. - The GASB issued Statement #65, Items Previously Reported as Assets and Liabilities, which is required to be implemented in fiscal year 2013. - The GASB issued Statement #66, Technical Corrections 2012, an amendment of GASB Statements No. 10 and No. 62, which is required to be implemented in fiscal year 2013. - The GASB issued Statement #67, Financial Reporting for Pension Plans, an amendment of GASB Statement No. 25, which is required to be implemented in fiscal year 2014. - The GASB issued Statement #68, Accounting and Financial Reporting for Pensions, an amendment of GASB Statement No. 27, which is required to be implemented in fiscal year 2015. - The GASB issued Statement #69, Government Combination and Disposals of Government Operations, which is required to be implemented in fiscal year 2015.